India, Cyprus ink defence cooperation agreement as Jaishankar visits Nicosia | Law-Order

 - Cyprus

-External Affairs Minister S Jaishankar on Thursday met his Cypriot counterpart Ioannis Kasoulides here and discussed the full spectrum of bilateral relations and issues of mutual and global interests like the Ukraine conflict, as the two sides signed three agreements, including an MOU on defence and military cooperation.
+External Affairs Minister S Jaishankar on Thursday met his Cypriot counterpart Ioannis Kasoulides here and held productive discussions on the full spectrum of bilateral ties as well as issues of mutual and global interests like the Ukraine conflict, as the two sides signed three agreements, including an MOU on defence and military cooperation.

 During his visit, Jaishankar met his Cypriot counterpart Kasoulides and signed an agreement on defence and military cooperation, another Letter of Intent on immigration and mobility, as well as the agreement on Cyprus joining the International Solar Alliance (ISA).

-The two leaders also shared their vision for world peace, freedom, and democracy.
+The two leaders also shared their vision for world peace, freedom, democracy, and the rule of law.

-Kasoulides said India and Cyprus were driven by their partnership to diversify and deepen the people to people contact.
+Kasoulides said India and Cyprus were driven by their partnership to diversify and deepen the people-to-people contact to shape a naturally strong and longstanding bond of friendship.

 Jaishankar and Kasoulides also took an opportunity to go over the full spectrum of bilateral relations alongside a range of global issues such as the Ukraine conflict and the situation in Afghanistan.